sdpython/mlprodict/_doc/sphinxdoc/source/onnx_onnxrt1.rst

     build_table()

-Full results are available at :ref:`l-onnx-bench-onnxruntime`.
+Full results are available at :ref:`l-onnx-bench-onnxruntime1`.